FOREX-Dollar holds firm as growth fears stalk markets

 SINGAPORE, July 4 (Reuters) - The dollar kept trade-sensitive currencies pinned near multi-year lows on Monday and the euro was under pressure as investors sought safety due to worries about slowing global growth.

-Data on Friday showed euro zone inflation surging to another record, adding to the case for the European Central Bank to hike interest rates this month.
+Data on Friday showed euro zone inflation surging to another record, adding to the case for the European Central Bank to raise interest rates this month.

-While the common currency EUR=EBS was steady at $1.0435 on Monday, it is barely above May's five-year trough of $1.0349 and highlights the market's preference for dollars as gloom clouds the outlook.
+While the euro EUR=EBS was flat at $1.0426 on Monday, it was barely above May's five-year trough of $1.0349, highlighting the market's preference for dollars as gloom clouds the outlook.

 Trade is likely to be lightened ahead of the Independence Day holiday in the United States.

-The U.S. dollar index =USD stood at 105.100, not far below last month's two-decade high of 105.790.
-The Atlanta Federal Reserve's much-watched GDP Now forecast has slid to an annualised -2.1% for the second quarter, implying the country was already in a technical recession.
+The U.S. dollar index =USD stood at 105.120, not far below last month's two-decade high of 105.790.
+The Atlanta Federal Reserve's much-watched GDP Now forecast has slid to an annualised minus 2.1% for the second quarter, implying the country was already technically in recession.

 "The Aussie and other commodity currencies and even euro and sterling will likely decline even more into the week, given markets currently are super-focused on the risk of a sharp slowdown in the global economy," said Carol Kong, a currency strategist at the Commonwealth Bank of Australia in Sydney.

-Ahead this week, Australia' central bank meets on Tuesday and investors are also awaiting the publication of minutes from last month's Federal Reserve meeting on Wednesday, and U.S. employment data on Friday.
+Ahead this week, Australia's central bank will meet on Tuesday and investors are also awaiting publication of minutes from last month's Federal Reserve meeting on Wednesday and U.S. employment data on Friday.

-Markets have priced in a 40 basis point (bp) hike in Australia, so the Aussie may not catch much of a boost if that is delivered.
+Markets have priced in a 40 basis point (bp) rise in Australian interest rates, so the Aussie may not catch much of a boost if a hike of that size, or thereabouts, is delivered.
 RBAWATCH

-The market 0#FF: is pricing in around an 85% chance of another hike of 75 basis points this month and rates at 3.25-3.5% by year end - before cuts in 2023.
+The market 0#FF: is pricing in around an 85% chance of another hike of 75 basis points this month and rates at 3.25% to 3.5% by year end - before cuts in 2023.
 FEDWATCH

 ========================================================